cape-/api-up/README.md

  + [a path](https://expressjs.com/es/4x/api.html#path-examples) for a route
  + or both.

-The corresponding value for that key should be the handler for that request (see [Types of Handlers](#types-of-handlers)).
+The corresponding value for that key should be the handler for that request -in a Simple definition- (see [Types of Handlers](#types-of-handlers)) or an object -Complex definition-.

 ## Types of Handlers